Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Conclusions

 It will be observed that we have utilized the (anti-)BRST invariance ($s_{(a)b}\, \phi_2 = 0$) of the field $\phi_2$ in (24).
-However, we have {\it not} touched upon the (anti-)BRST invariance of the curvature tensor $H_{\mu\nu\eta}$ (i.e. $s_{(a)b}\, H_{\mu\nu\eta} = 0$) because this is connected with the HC which has been fully used in our earlier work [17].
-One of the novel features of our present investigation is the observation that, even without the use of HC, one can derive the {\it proper} (anti-)BRST symmetries of our present theory where {\it only} the property of (anti-)BRST invariance has been exploited extensively.
-In fact, the BRSTIRs have been motivated by the physical arguments where we have demanded that (anti-)BRST invariant quantities should be independent\footnote{We observe that the bosonic coordinates ($x^\mu$) of the superspace variable $Z^M = (x^\mu,\, \theta,\, \bar\theta)$ are called the ``body" coordinates and the pair of Grassmannian variables ($\theta,\, \bar\theta$) are known as the ``soul" coordinates.
-The former could be realized physically but the latter are only mathematical in nature.
+However, we have {\it not} touched upon the (anti-)BRST invariance of the curvature tensor $H_{\mu\nu\eta}$ (i.e. $s_{(a)b}\, H_{\mu\nu\eta} = 0$) because this is connected with the HC which has been {\it fully} utilized in our earlier work [17].
+One of the {\it novel} features of our present investigation is the observation that, even without the use of HC, one can derive the {\it proper} (anti-)BRST symmetries of our present theory where {\it only} the property of (anti-)BRST invariance has been exploited extensively.
+In fact, the BRSTIRs have been motivated by the physical arguments where we have demanded that the (anti-)BRST invariant quantities should be independent of the ``soul" coordinates $\theta$ and $\bar\theta$.
+In this connection, we note that the bosonic coordinates ($x^\mu$) of the superspace variable $Z^M = (x^\mu,\, \theta,\, \bar\theta)$ have been called as the ``body" coordinates and the pair of Grassmannian variables ($\theta,\, \bar\theta$) have been christened as the ``soul" coordinates in the older literature (see, e.g. [24]).
+The former could be realized {\it physically} but the latter are only {\it mathematical} artifacts.
 Thus, a physical quantity should be independent of the ``soul" coordinates.
-This is the physical input that has been incorporated in (C)BRSTIRs taken throughout the main body of our text.} of the ``soul" coordinates $\theta$ and $\bar\theta$.
+This is the physical input that has been incorporated in (C)BRSTIRs that have been invoked in the main body of our present text (because, in the discussion of a model of the Hodge theory\footnote{A field theoretical model for the Hodge theory is the one whose symmetries (and conserved charges) provide the physical realizations of the de Rham cohomological operators of differential geometry.
+The 4$D$ free Abelian 2-form gauge theory is one such example within the framework of BRST formalism [23].}, the (anti-)co-BRST and (anti-)BRST invariant quantities are physical quantities).